createcandle/voco/README.md

 - "Set a countdown to midnight"
 #### Set reminders
 - "At 5 o'clock remind me to wash the car"
+- "Remind me to go to the dentist in 40 minutes"
 #### Query timers
 - "How many alarms have been set?"
 - "How many timers are there?"
+#### Query timer details
+- "Tell me about all my reminders"
+- "Can you give me a list of all the timers"
 #### Remove timers
 - "Remove the last timer"
+- "Delete the last 3 alarms"
 - "Disable the countdown"
 - "Cancel all timers"
 ### Other